allisonsibrian/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/allisonsibrian/README.md

-# Allison Sibrian - Challenge 2 Analysis
+# Allison Sibrian - Challenge 2 Seasonality Analysis

 ## Overview
 This project analyzes the seasonality of farmers' questions across Kenya, Uganda, and Tanzania.
 By correlating farmer question volume with ERA5 weather data and performing NLP keyword analysis on a split dataset (English vs. Local Languages), I identify distinct seasonal keywords for each region.